 After a week of emails with Kit, we had set up a photo shoot date and gone over the details about the day and shoot.
 They’d be coming in early July.
 Yea!!

-Getting Ready for the Photo Shoot
+Getting my House Ready for the Magazine Photo Shoot

 A few included me in the shot so that Kit could get a good idea of the scale and where she wanted the picture taken.
 They were busy scheduling a photographer and stylist from my area too.